 But in the real world, computational power is finite, decisions must be made in finite time, and memory resources are limited.
+According to (Laughlin & Pines, 2000), it is effectively impossible to accurately compute an exact solution to Schrödinger's equation for systems of more than about ten particles.
 Neither the mind nor an automated problem solver can hope to model the interactions of everyday objects, let alone the interactions of complex agents like human beings, by simulations that originate at a quantum or even a molecular level.

-10 Admittedly, rule-based systems as applied to physical reasoning have had only limited success in either automated commonsense reasoning or cognitive modeling and in particular few successful practical applications; possible reasons for this are discussed in (Davis, 1998).
+&lt;sup>9 Admittedly, rule-based systems as applied to physical reasoning have had only limited success in either automated commonsense reasoning or cognitive modeling and in particular few successful practical applications; possible reasons for this are discussed in (Davis, 1998).